jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Once martial artists opened their minds, they started fighting for themselves.
 Fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., were excellent for honing their chosen techniques but were also artificial and must be forgotten when preparing for an actual fight.

-Thereafter evolution became martial artists instructor and the community entered a brave new world.
+When fighters customized their techniques to the problems faced in a fight, evolution became their instructor and the community entered a brave new world.

 A world of remarkable progress.
 With an open mind and access to the world's information on the internet, fighters improved themselves by leaps and bounds every year.
 Kickboxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
 The individual disciplines brought their techniques to an open marketplace of ideas.

 With evolution as their teacher, these new martial artists started to listen to their bodies instead of other peoples stories.
 The speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of what's the best fighting philosophy.
 The top martial arts trainers were the ones who helped their students adapt faster.
+Evolution happened during training and even in real-time during a fight.

 This new evolutionary fighting philosophy was so successful it created a new way for humans to think of self-defense called mixed-martial arts.